 After the initial hearing from the disputing parties and going through though the documents and papers the mediators will initiate and facilitate the negotiation for a mutually agreed settlement in any manner the mediators believe is appropriate.
 The mediator shall help the parties to explore alternative resolutions for mutually agreed settlement of the dispute.

-Even if settlement of all claims and issues is not possible, mediatiors may help narrow issues and claims in the investigation and discuss with the parties the possibility of their agreeing arbitration.
-Mediation is a risk-free, inexpensive, confidential and quick mechanism to evaluate whether settlement can be achieved in these cases.
+Even if settlement of all claims and issues is not possible, mediators may help narrow issues and claims in the investigation and discuss with the parties the possibility of their agreeing arbitration.
+Mediation is a risk-free, inexpensive, confidential, and quick mechanism to evaluate whether a settlement can be achieved in these cases.

-Bangladesh has an Arbitration law framed with guide line of UN with a provision of enforcement of arbitration in home and abroad.
-The expert has some reservation about certain rule and it is a landmark modern law to resolve international business disputes.
-Business community may come to an understanding on rules and methods of mediation until Bangladesh get a mediation law.
+Bangladesh has an Arbitration law framed with guidelines of the UN with a provision of enforcement of arbitration at home and abroad.
+The expert has some reservations about certain rules and it is a landmark modern law to resolve international business disputes.
+The business community may come to an understanding of rules and methods of mediation until Bangladesh gets a mediation law.